COVID Shaming Doesn’t Work — So Why Does It Feel Like It Does?

-Last weekend, I was snowshoeing through a trail in Massachusetts with a small group of friends when one pulled out her phone.
+Last weekend, I was snowshoeing through a trail in Massachusetts, United States, with a small group of friends when one pulled out her phone.
 I started to mug, but before she could take a picture, someone else made a request: “Can we not post to social media, please?”

 Advertisement